|What's involved in learning to scuba dive?|

 Most of the time, if you see a shark it's passing through and a relatively rare sight to enjoy.
 Your neighbor's dog is more apt to attack you than a shark.

-Some myths, about sharks, that you have heard may be dispelled by taking a Shark Awareness Class, ask your Instructor who has logged over a 100 dives with sharks of all types to photograph them in their natural environment.
+Some myths, about sharks, that you have heard may be dispelled by taking a Shark Awareness Class, ask your Instructor who has logged over a 1000 dives with sharks of all types to photograph them in their natural environment.
+Sharks don't like how we taste or the smell of our blood.
+You are more apt to be bitten my your family pet than a shark.

 |How deep do you go?|